Housing

 Nationally, transportation-related emissions have surpassed power-sector related emissions, and for California, transportation-related emissions are the largest source of GHG emissions.

 Over the last 17 years, California’s transportation-related emissions have seen little to no decrease, and recent research on decarbonization scenarios within the transportation sector re-emphasizes the need for reducing VMT.
-The study finds that while electric car use will be important, it cannot be our only policy: EV adoption will need to be combined with massive increases in all alternative transportation methods, including but not limited to transit (bus, rail), biking and walking.
-Despite Cupertino’s relatively high (14% vs. <1% nationwide) EV adoption rates, these findings should remind us that encouraging alternative methods of transit will be just as (or more) important than using electric vehicles.
+The study finds that while electric car use will be important, it cannot be our only policy: EV adoption will likely need to be combined with massive increases in all alternative transportation methods, including but not limited to transit (bus, rail), biking, and walking.
+Despite Cupertino’s relatively high (~14% vs. <1% nationwide) EV adoption rates, these research findings should remind us that encouraging alternative methods of transit will be just as (or more) important than only using electric vehicles.

 Both of these charts are found in this report, and all of this data can be queried and downloaded here.